-The British monarchy has a long tradition of military service, but there has only been one woman from the British royal family to ever serve in the Armed Forces, and she’s the only head of state to have served in World War II.
+The British monarchy has a long tradition of military service, but there has only been one woman from the British royal family to ever serve in the Armed Forces, and until her death she was the only modern head of state to have served in World War II.

 When WWII ravaged Europe, nearly everyone stood up to defend their homeland.
 Men, women, farmers, and businessmen did their duty alike.
 This includes then-Princess Elizabeth.
 Like her father, who served in WWI, she enlisted on her 18th birthday despite being in the line of succession for the throne and her father’s reluctance.